tuuna/zhihu-Daily-Laravel/README.md

 # zhihu-Daily-Laravel
-Zhihu Daily written by laravel and vue.js
+Zhihu Daily written with laravel and Angular.js

+- PHP only provides some certain APIs and Angular.js to achieve front-end rendering